dalmo1991/superflexPy/doc/interfaces.rst

    :lines: 81-92
    :linenos:

-:code:`P` and :code:`Q_obs` in lines 3 and 5 are arrays of precipitation (input)
-and observed streamflow.
-In this example, we calibrate only 2 parameters (:code:`model_FR1_k` and :code:`model_FR2_k`) out of the 4 parameters of the SuperflexPy model.
+The arrays :code:`P` and :code:`Q_obs` in lines 3 and 5 contain time series of precipitation (input) and observed streamflow (output).
+In this example, lines 6-10 indicate the two parameters that we calibrate (:code:`model_FR1_k` and :code:`model_FR2_k`) together with their range of variability.

-Now we can perform the calibration
+We can now call the SPOTPY method to calibrate the model.
+Here, the SCE algorithm option is used.

 .. literalinclude:: interfaces_code.py
    :language: python